 - Re-shape them while they are still damp.
-You can gently pull on the opposite corners until you are satisfied that they are the correct shape (do not shake/pull excessively as this will stretch out the fabric)
+You can gently pull diagonally on opposite corners to correct the square until you are satisfied that they are the correct shape (do not shake/pull excessively as this will stretch out the fabric)

 - Hang them double over the washing line and not by their corners.